joakim/iota-uri-scheme/README.md

 Non-ASCII characters **MUST** first be encoded according to UTF-8 [STD63](https://tools.ietf.org/html/std63), and then each octet of the corresponding UTF-8 sequence **MUST** be percent-encoded to be represented as URI characters.

-The scheme component (`iota`) is case-insensitive, and implementations must accept any combination of uppercase and lowercase letters.
-The rest of the URI is case-sensitive, including the query parameter keys.

 #### Query parameters

 - value: Transfer value (see below)